Qatari Supreme Court overturns decision to set aside a foreign award not in the name of the Emir

 Background to the case

-The claimant, the losing party in the ICC arbitration seated in Paris, successfully applied to the Qatari Court of First Instance to annul the award in Qatar.1 The claimant's application relied on: (a) Article 69 of the Civil and Commercial Procedural Code (Law 13 of 1990) (the CCPC) which states that "judgments shall be delivered in the name of His Royal Highness, Emir of the State of Qatar"; and (b) an earlier judgment of the Qatar Court of Cassation in 2012 which set aside a domestic arbitration award on the basis that it had not been made in the name of the Emir of Qatar and that this constituted a violation of public policy.
+The claimant, the losing party in an ICC arbitration seated in Paris, successfully applied to the Qatari Court of First Instance to annul the award in Qatar (Decision 2216/2013).
+The claimant's application relied on: (a) Article 69 of the Civil and Commercial Procedural Code (Law 13 of 1990) (CCPC) which states that "judgments shall be delivered in the name of His Royal Highness, Emir of the State of Qatar"; and (b) an earlier judgment of the Qatar Court of Cassation in 2012 which set aside a domestic arbitration award on the basis that it had not been made in the name of the Emir of Qatar and that this constituted a violation of public policy.